scottsabre/kafka-producer-consumer-demo/README.md

     public ConcurrentKafkaListenerContainerFactory<String, Demo>  kafkaListenerContainerFactory()
 ```
 - Create ConsumerServiceImpl.java with KafkaListener annotation.
+- Add a group ID to application.properties (kafka.demoConsumerGroupId)

 ### Kafka Server Setup for Windows (using PowerShell)
 - Extract kafka to local drive (I used 7-zip to extract to C:/)